Snowflake-Labs/sfquickstarts/site/sfguides/src/using_snowflake_cortex_and_streamlit_with_geospatial_data/using_snowflake_cortex_and_streamlit_with_geospatial_data.md

 places.limit(10)
 ```
 This is what you should see.
+The exact dataset set may ot be the same as the screenshot but will contain the same type of data.
 ![semi_structured_filtered](assets/I015.png)

 You will now filter the data to only view places which are categorised as **train_station**.

-Copy and paste the code below into a new **python** cell
+Copy and paste the code below into a new **python** cell.
+Name the cell **places_filtered_boundary**

 ```python
 places = places.filter(col('CATEGORY') =='train_station')